You’re looking through your credit card statement when suddenly you see it: a fee you didn’t know was coming.

 Don’t fret.
 It happens to the best of us.
 After all, fees and interest are the main ways credit card companies make their money.

-But here’s what every smart credit card user knows: Credit cards don’t have to cost anything.
+But here’s what every savvy credit card user knows: Credit cards don’t have to cost anything.
 If you understand credit card fees – and how to avoid them – you won’t pay an extra cent for the rewards and convenience of plastic.

 How Much Does a Credit Card Cost?

-- Cash advance fees: Charged when you withdraw cash via your card’s cash advance feature
+- Cash advance fees: Charged when you withdraw cash via your card’s cash advance feature.

-- Late payment fees: Charged when you fail to pay your minimum amount due by the due date
+- Late payment fees: Charged when you fail to pay your minimum amount due by the due date.

 Interest Fees (Finance Charges)

 - Interest is charged when you carry a balance on your credit card from one month to the next without paying the full statement balance.

 - You’ll incur interest when you don’t pay your statement balance in full by the due date.
 This means you’ll owe interest even if you diligently make your minimum payment.